PagerBuddy/Server/README.md

 4. Install dependencies
    ```
-   npm install
+   sudo npm install
    ```
    On linux systems this will also add a systemd service to automatically start the server on boot (add ```NO_SERVICE=true``` to install without service).
 After install the service is in the stopped state.
+Sudo is required for service and database creation.
 Some useful commands when working with the service are
       ```
       sudo systemctl start pagerbuddy //start the service
       sudo systemctl stop pagerbuddy //stop the service